-SLU-Madrid is implementing measures to minimize further spread of COVID-19 and help protect our students, faculty and staff.
-The answers to the frequently asked questions below about COVID-19 safeguards at SLU-Madrid are based on the best information available to us at this time and are subject to change.
+SLU-Madrid has implemented measures to minimize the spread of COVID-19 and help protect our students, faculty and staff.
+The answers to the frequently asked questions are based on the best information to us at the time and are subject to change.

 Review the webpage https://www.spth.gob.es/ carefully for the current health requirements to enter Spain.
 Travelers to Spain will need to present a European Union QR vaccination code or present other evidence attesting to their vaccination status prior to entering Spain.